-Launched in 2016, the Equity Initiative, also known as the Atlantic Fellows for Health Equity in Southeast Asia, is an exciting program whose goal is to nurture and facilitate the development of health equity leaders (500+) over the course of 20 years.
+Launched in 2016, the Equity Initiative Fellowship, also known as the Atlantic Fellows for Health Equity in Southeast Asia, is an exciting program whose goal is to nurture and facilitate the development of health equity leaders (500+) over the course of 20 years.

 This unique initiative is linked to global and regional institutions and partners and has access to world-class expertise and knowledge.
 The Equity Initiative has a long-term vision to advance health equity, but also has committed and sustained support.
 It is backed by a pooled fund from the China Medical Board and The Atlantic Philanthropies.